 The FinOps Certified Platform certification requires individuals in your organization to have achieved FinOps Certified Practitioner and FinOps Certified Professional certifications based on your organization’s size.

-The following table outlines the types and number of certifications that individuals in your organization require.
-Note the different types of individual certifications outlined in the table are mutually exclusive.
-For example, one FinOps Certified Professional certification does not substitute for FinOps Certified Practitioner certifications.
-One individual can hold multiple certifications and each certification that one individual holds counts toward the total required.
+The following table outlines the number of certified individuals your organization requires for each type of certification.
+Note that one FinOps Certified Professional certification does not substitute for any FinOps Certified Practitioner certifications.

 | FinOps Platform | |||